AndreiBarsan/numerics-from-scratch/csc2305/project/README.md

 | Course | CSC2305
 | Term | Winter 2018
 | Instructor | Professor Kenneth R. Jackson
-| Languages | C++ (`libceres`) and Python
+| Languages | C++ and Python

 ## Instructions

   1. Use the `get_data.py` script to download the datasets used in this project.
-     1. Bear in mind that there is quite a bit of data.
+     * Bear in mind that there is quite a bit of data.
 Extracted, it will take up about 6GiB of disk space.
-     1. TODO(andreib): Do we really need all of it?

   2. Build the code using CMake.
      1. Ensure you have a modern version of CMake, i.e., `>3.2`.
      2. For a quick-and-dirty way of checking out the code, install the Ceres